The Coil Winding Process

 This article describes the coil winding process for standard sensors and miniature medical sensors.
-The process demands that the wire does not touch itself as it is wound around a core or other shape.
-First, the wire is isolated, or coated, with insulation and wound around a core or a pin.
-This arrangement creates electromagnetic induction.
+The process requires that the wire does not touch itself as it’s wound around a core or other form.
+First, the wire is isolated, or coated, with insulation and then wound around a core or pin.
+This configuration facilitates electromagnetic induction.

-All copper coils used in the winding process contain wires that are insulated.
-Benatav uses a polyamide base material as insulation.
-However, several materials are available that are resistant to temperatures and breakdown voltages.
+All copper coils used in the winding process contain insulated wires.
+At Benatav, we use polyamide as the base material for insulation.
+However, several other materials resistant to high temperatures and breakdown voltages are also available.

 Most windings produce shaped coils.